 Is uTorrent Legal?

 The answer is simple: Yes, uTorrent is legal.
-However, some of the things that you may download with uTorrent may be illegal depending on your country’s laws.
-For example, in some countries downloading any kind of copyrighted material for free is illegal.
+However, some of the things you may download with uTorrent may be illegal, depending on your country’s laws.
+For example, downloading any kind of copyrighted material for free in some countries is illegal.

 Final Thoughts on uTorrent Security

 If you’re still concerned about security, many free uTorrent alternatives are available.
-There include BitTorrent, qBittorrent, and Vuze.
-Some are lightweight; others feature-packed.
+These include BitTorrent, qBittorrent, and Vuze.
+Some are lightweight; others are feature-packed.
 Take your time to check them out and see which best fits your needs.

 Most importantly, P2P file sharing is often dangerous and can be illegal if you’re downloading copyrighted materials.
-Make sure you stay safe online and within the confines of the law when downloading files with uTorrent.
+Ensure you stay safe online and within the confines of the law when downloading files with uTorrent.